AxelMth/meme-generator/README.md

 ## Instructions

 > 📌 Note: This test mimics a production environment.
-You’re encouraged to write clean code and meaningful commits.
-Treat it as if it’s your own project — structure, rename, or refactor freely.
+You're encouraged to write clean code and meaningful commits.
+Treat it as if it's your own project — structure, rename, or refactor freely.

 ### ✅ Ex 1 - Review and optimize the meme feed code